Active Image Synthesis for Efficient Labeling: AISEL Framework

 Here, $dist(\cdot,\cdot)$ is a distance metric, $f_{1:m}'=\{f_i'\}_{i=1}^m$ denote the selected features, and $\mathcal{F}'_m$ denotes the empirical measure for $f_{1:m}'$.
 Intuitively, \eqref{equ:minDist} means to assign more points to higher uncertainty regions (of the native model), and therefore exploit those regions.
 Furthermore, if taking the Bayesian perspective, it can be viewed as changing the initial uniform distribution, i.e., the non-informative prior, to the posterior distribution of uncertainty given the actual training dataset.

-Motivated by the literature in the statistical community \cite{joseph2015sequential,mak2018support,mak2017projected}, we select the energy distance as the metric $dist(\cdot,\cdot)$ between distributions.
+Motivated by the literature in the statistical community \cite{joseph2015sequential,mak2018support}, we select the energy distance as the metric $dist(\cdot,\cdot)$ between distributions.
 Therefore, we minimize:

 Note again, the above sampling optimization is conducted in the feature space.
 We observe from \eqref{equ:sp} that the selected features not only try to match the target uncertainty measure in the expectation sense (the first term), but also separate from one another (the second term).
-The second term, i.e., the separating property is of great importance; this is because any two selected features that are too close to each other can be viewed as a waste of the expensive labeling process.
+The separating property is of great importance; this is because any two selected features that are too close to each other can be viewed as a waste of the expensive labeling process.

 Furthermore, the selected features should also be separated from the features of the \textit{actual} images, again to avoid waste.
 This can be taken into account by the following modification of \eqref{equ:sp}: